bhouston/threeify/src/lib/nodes/README.md

-Changes
+# Changes from Three.js

-- Removed automatic updating of local to world matrix.
+* Removed automatic updating of local to world matrix.
-- Rename worldMatrix to localToWorldMatrix per matrix naming conversions.
+* Rename worldMatrix to localToWorldMatrix per matrix naming conversions.
-- add toLocalToWorldMatrix function to get the latest version of the matrices.
+* add toLocalToWorldMatrix function to get the latest version of the matrices.